HiltzEM12/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 I named the stack HiltzUdacityProject4

+Test the endpoints using:
+kubectl get services simple-jwt-api -o wide
+Shold return something with the name simple-jwt-api The ip needed for the step below should be under cluster-ip in the return above Was abb379b926bd840369d47671ff093ebe-1809895574.us-east-1.elb.amazonaws.com in this case

+Use the external ip url to test the app, replacing the variables: export TOKEN=`curl -d '{"email":"test@email.com,"password":"thisPassword"}' -H "Content-Type: application/json" -X POST abb379b926bd840369d47671ff093ebe-1809895574.us-east-1.elb.amazonaws.com/auth  | jq -r '.token'` curl --request GET '1abb379b926bd840369d47671ff093ebe-1809895574.us-east-1.elb.amazonaws.com/contents' -H "Authorization: Bearer ${TOKEN}" | jq

 To delete the cluster use:
 eksctl delete cluster simple-jwt-api

-install awscli in the virtual environment use: pip install awscli --upgrade
+To install awscli in the virtual environment use: pip install awscli --upgrade